 Organic dairy cattle must be pastured and housed on land that qualifies for organic certification.
 They must have access to pasture during the entire grazing season and have at least 120 days grazing on pasture to be certified organic.(8)

 Additionally, any feed and hay the cattle are fed must be certified organic, which prohibits the use of genetic engineering.

 While this does not mean the feed the organic dairy cattle are eating is pesticide free (organic does not mean pesticide free), it does mean that there are no organophosphate pesticide residues or glyphosate (herbicide, trade name Roundup®) residue on the feed.

 Key takeaways: Organically raised dairy cattle eat organically grown feed.
-That means their feed is not a product of genetic engineering and is free of most pesticide residues, including organophosphate pesticides and glyphosate.
+Organic feed is not a product of genetic engineering and is free of most pesticide residues, including organophosphate pesticides and glyphosate.